-- · Act with honesty and integrity, avoiding actual or apparent conflicts of interest in personal and professional relationships. - Provide to CRA's other employees, directors, consultants and advisors who are engaged in preparing, reviewing or filing reports and documents with the Securities and Exchange Commission ("SEC Reports") or in disseminating other public communications such as press releases, information that is full, fair, accurate, timely and understandable. - · Endeavor to ensure full, fair, accurate, timely and understandable disclosure in SEC Reports and all other public communications made by CRA. - · Comply with laws, rules and regulations of federal, state and local governments, and appropriate self-regulatory organizations. - · Act in good faith, responsibly, with due care, competence and diligence, without misrepresenting material facts or allowing one's independent judgment to be subordinated. - · Respect the confidentiality of information acquired in the course of one's work except when authorized or otherwise legally obligated to disclose - · Refrain from using confidential information acquired in the course of employment for personal advantage. - · Proactively promote and be an example of ethical behavior as a responsible partner among peers in the work environment. - · Achieve responsible use of and control over all assets and resources employed or entrusted. - · Record or participate in the recording of entries in CRA's books and records that are accurate to the best of his or her knowledge. - · Promptly report to the Compliance Officer and/or the Chairman of the Audit Committee any conduct that he or she believes to be a violation of law or business ethics or of any provision of this Code, including any transaction or relationship that reasonably could be expected to give rise to such a conflict.
+- · Act with honesty and integrity, avoiding actual or apparent conflicts of interest in personal and professional relationships. - Provide to CRA's other employees, directors, consultants and advisors who are engaged in preparing, reviewing or filing reports and documents with the Securities and Exchange Commission ("SEC Reports") or in disseminating other public communications such as press releases, information that is full, fair, accurate, timely and understandable. - Endeavor to ensure full, fair, accurate, timely and understandable disclosure in SEC Reports and all other public communications made by CRA. - · Comply with laws, rules and regulations of federal, state and local governments, and appropriate self-regulatory organizations. - Act in good faith, responsibly, with due care, competence and diligence, without misrepresenting material facts or allowing one's independent judgment to be subordinated. - · Respect the confidentiality of information acquired in the course of one's work except when authorized or otherwise legally obligated to disclose. - \cdot Refrain from using confidential information acquired in the course of employment for personal advantage. - · Proactively promote and be an example of ethical behavior as a responsible partner among peers in the work environment. - \cdot $\;$ Achieve responsible use of and control over all assets and resources employed or entrusted. - · Record or participate in the recording of entries in CRA's books and records that are accurate to the best of his or her knowledge.

+Promptly report to the Compliance Officer and/or the Director of Internal Audit (whose contact information can be found on CRA's intranet), or through the CRA Suggestion Box or anonymous Hotline described in Exhibit A below, any conduct that he or she believes to be a violation of law or business ethics or of any provision of this Code, including any transaction or relationship that reasonably could be expected to give rise to such a conflict.